Benalayanaim/Quiz_game/README.md

 #So if there was 10 questions , we would say , hey , you got , you know , threee out of 10 or seven

 #out of town or whatever.
 And maybee we'll even give them a precentage or something like that .

+# Quiz_App is more Advanced than Quiz_Game
+After Learn the OOP with python and how i can create an interface i use this Knowldege in this App